-234 d.
+d.
 Autumn

-Finally, during autumn (September-November, Figures 9 and 10), the blocking frequency biases are comparatively small for all resolutions and models, and accordingly the domain-mean biases and resolution sensitivity are not significant for many of the regions/models.
-The most apparent bias is the underestimation of PAC blocking in the CAM5 0.25° model (Figures 11k and 12d) by about 60%.
+Finally, during autumn (September-November; Figs. 9 and 10), the blocking frequency biases are comparatively small for all resolutions and models, and accordingly the domain-mean biases and resolution sensitivity are not significant for many of the regions-models.
+The most apparent bias is the underestimation of PAC blocking in the CAM5 at 2° resolution (Figs. 11k and 12d) by about 60%.